martin-bach-oracle/conference-talks/demo instructions.md

 ! git status
 ! git add .
 ! git commit -m 'doc: amend demo instructions in preparation for cherry picking'

+-- push to the remote repository
+! git push
 ```

+## Summary

+Git is a very useful collaboration tool.
+For some reason it's not as popular with database developers as it is with front-end devs.
+This doesn't need to be the case!

+You can employ DevOps principles with databases just in the same way you do with stateless applications rendering cat pictures 😀